 Ordinarily, the capstone experience will take place after you have completed the core curriculum.
 You are advised to begin planning for the experience as soon as you have identified your area of specialty.
 Students may do an internship and a paper, however, only one will be treated as your capstone experience.

 Prior to receiving the M.I.A. degree, a student must demonstrate proficiency in one language other than English.
-Every student should include in their degree planning how they will meet the language proficiency requirement during their first year in the M.I.A. degree program.
+Every student should include in their degree planning how they will meet the language proficiency requirement prior to completion of the M.I.A. degree program.